Corn Bread Recipe. All Variations. Gluten-Free Option

 Posted on 15th of February, 2010 by Lévana

-Ready in a snap: So nice to know we have options that are dairy-free, low-gluten, and gluten-free.
+Corn bread is ready in a snap: So nice to know we have corn bread options that are dairy-free, low-gluten, and gluten-free.
 The secret of good corn bread is to stick your empty greased pan in the oven while you whip up the batter to get it really good and hot; this way the baking gets a huge head start as soon as the batter is poured, and the bread gets all those lovely trademark cracks all over.

 1∕3 cup vegetable oil